-Check here for the latest news about UVic.
+Check here for the latest news about UVic or follow on Twitter.
 If you're looking for more information or a UVic expert for a news story, please call University Communications + Marketing at 250-721-7636, Monday to Friday from 8:30-4:30.

 New research led by researchers at the University of Victoria raises serious concerns about the ability of marine protected areas (MPAs) to effectively protect wide-ranging iconic species, such

 This year’s Masterminds free public lecture series at the University of Victoria—running Wednesdays, April 8 through 29—eschews the lectern and traverses an eclectic terrain of ideas.

 Ken and Kathy Shields, who coached Vikes men’s and women’s basketball teams to a combined 15 national championships, will receive honorary degrees from the University of Victoria at a special